peteroupc/MailLib/api/com.upokecenter.mail.Address.md

 **Returns:**

-* A 32-bit signed integer.
+* A hash code for this instance.

 ### getDomain
     public final String getDomain()